AdarshShah/illumNet/README.md

 # illumNet
 A Deep Learning Based Approach to Image Enhancement

+Based on Sparsely Stacked Denoising Auto-encoders, layers of VGG16 and HSV image represetation.
+Major improvements are high color retention and high structural similarity index with respect to LLnet.

 # To Handle
 Square Artifacts : can be handled using bilinear interpolation.
 Will be implemented later.